cobleg/EnergyFinancialMarkets/Assignment-questions.md

 	- Use of forward prices captures the market's risk bias, which may efficiently reflect all relevant information about future risk.
 	- Parallel shift in the forward curve would capture an instantaneous change in future risk profile.
 One advantage is the shift in the market's assessement of future risk.
 	- One disadvantage is that the parallel shift may not reflect an accurate measure of the change in credible (or likely) risk.
 The key is the magnitude of the shift - how is that determined?
 	- Another disadvantage is that the parallel shift might not be readily understood or accepted by senior management.
 This may require discussion and agreement for something that is an ad-hoc, one-off issue.
 1. What other ’at risk’ metrics might be useful to Spark Energy’s risk manager in addition to VaR and what are their advantages? **(3 marks)**
+	**Key points**
+	-

 #### 1.3 Spot price risk in the NEM (6 marks total)